 Depending one ones existing level of physical fitness, people often have greatly varying fitness goals.
 In the spring, the goal of most people is to lose those pesky 10-20 pounds they put on in the winter so they can look good and feel good when the temperatures rise, and wardrobes become more skimpy.

-To capitalize on this need in the market, many health clubs often go too far with their marketing, showcasing a plethora of “hard body” models in their advertising.
+To capitalize on this need in the market, many health clubs often go too far with their fitness marketing, showcasing a plethora of “hard body” models in their advertising.
 Though this may work in some niche markets, by and large, images of scantily clad hard body models alienate the general public and can be very intimidating. instead, the key is to use imagery that most members of the general public can relate too.
 Images that showcase a fit or fitness lifestyle with people that are healthy and active, but that are not too overly muscular or sexy.
 When someone views your ad, they should be able to realistically project themselves into the lifestyle photos that you are using.

 It is important to note that you should not take this too far and feature a bunch of amateurish, poorly lit photos of run of the mill people.
 The idea is to show your target audience a “better lifestyle”, a lifestyle of fun and fitness that they can be part of if they join your health club.
 No one want to see images that look like something that they could take with their mobile phones.
 That’s too much reality, and reality is boring and mundane.